 Salesforce

-Salesforce is built for enterprise sales teams with 50-500 reps, complex compensation rules and custom Apex code.
-A consultant with 5-30 active deals doesn’t need any of that and the price tag (Pro Suite at $100/user/month, billed annually, plus implementation costs) is brutal.
+Salesforce is built for enterprise sales teams with 50 to 500 reps, complex commission rules and custom code.
+A consultant with 5 to 30 active deals doesn’t need any of that, and the price tag (Pro Suite at $100/user/month billed annually, plus implementation costs) is brutal.
 The setup time alone is wasted weeks for a solo consultant.
 Unless you’re a Salesforce expert already, skip it.

 HubSpot (Professional tier and above)

-The free tier is fine for testing.
-Starter at $20/seat is workable.
-Once you move to Professional ($100/seat plus $1,500 onboarding), HubSpot stops being a CRM and starts being a marketing platform with sales bolted on.
+The free tier is fine for testing and Starter at $20/seat is workable.
+Once you move to Professional at $100/seat plus $1,500 onboarding, HubSpot stops being a CRM and starts being a marketing platform with sales bolted on.
 Consultants who don’t run inbound content or marketing automation are paying for features they’ll never touch.

 Monday CRM

 Monday CRM is a project management tool wearing a CRM costume.
-The pricing punishes small teams (3-user minimum on paid plans, so the advertised $12/seat is really $36/month minimum).
-And the actual CRM features lag behind purpose-built sales CRMs.
+The pricing punishes small teams, since paid plans carry a 3-user minimum, so the advertised $12/seat is really $36/month minimum.
+The actual CRM features lag behind purpose-built sales CRMs.
 If you’re already in the Monday ecosystem for project management, fine.
 Otherwise, no.

 GoHighLevel

 GoHighLevel is built for marketing agencies running funnel-heavy lead generation for clients.
 It’s not a CRM, it’s a marketing operating system.
-Powerful for the right use case.
-Wrong tool for a consultant who needs to track deals and follow up with clients.
+Powerful for the right use case and the wrong tool for a consultant who needs to track deals and follow up with clients.
 Starts at $97/month and goes up fast.

 Use this quick decision framework.
 Pick the path that matches your situation.

-Solo consultant, low admin tolerance, under 30 active deals: Fluid CRM at $16/seat or OnePageCRM at $9.95/seat.
+Solo consultant, low admin tolerance, under 30 active deals: Fluid CRM at $16/seat or OnePageCRM at $15/user ($9.95 annual).
 Both keep daily admin under 5 minutes.
+For a wider comparison, see best CRM for small B2B sales pipelines.

-Solo consultant, relationship-driven (referrals, intros, partnerships): Folk at $30/seat.
+Solo consultant, relationship-driven (referrals, intros, partnerships): Folk at $30/seat or Attio at $36/seat.
 Contact-first beats pipeline-first when most of your work comes from warm intros.

-2-5 person consultancy with mid-volume pipeline: Pipedrive Growth at $49/seat or Fluid CRM at $16/seat.
+2 to 5 person consultancy with mid-volume pipeline: Pipedrive Growth at $49/seat or Fluid CRM at $16/seat.
 Pipedrive if you need deeper integrations, Fluid CRM if you want lower cost and unlimited pipelines.
+Full side-by-side at Fluid CRM vs Pipedrive.

 Consultant living in Gmail or Outlook who hates manual logging: Salesflare Growth at $39/seat.
 Automatic capture is the entire pitch.